 Foreign language is an elective, not a requirement at Arlington.
 It is required in most universities but the number of years required varies from university to university.
-In order to prepare our students for the future, Arlington offers five levels of French and Spanish.
+In order to prepare our students for the future, Arlington offers five levels of French.
 It is recommended that most students begin their foreign language study in the 10th grade if they only intend to complete three years of a language.
 Since many universities do require placement exams, we feel it is best to take a language nearer to graduation so that the student is as prepared as possible for the college entrance exam as well as the fast-paced study of college language classes.
 However, students may begin taking foreign language in 8th grade provided that they are considering taking all five years.
-Please keep in mind that three years of a foreign language are required to be eligible for an honors diploma, or no less than two credits of each of two languages.
+Please keep in mind that three years of a foreign language are required to be eligible for an honors diploma.
 Foreign language is highly recommended for those students who are considering a liberal arts degree or studying international business, government, education, marketing, finance, advertising, social work, archaeology, and medicine-just to name a few.